tock/tock/doc/reference/trd-userspace-readable-allow-syscalls.md

-requirements as described for the Read-Write syscall in [TRD104 Section 4.4](trd104-syscalls.md#44-read-write-allow-class-id-3), with the exception that apps are explicitly allowed to read buffers that have trd-userspace-readable-allow-syscalls.md been passed to the kernel.
+requirements as described for the Read-Write syscall in [TRD104 Section 4.4](trd104-syscalls.md#44-read-write-allow-class-id-3), with the exception that apps are explicitly allowed to read buffers that have been passed to the kernel.

-The register arguments for Read-Write Allow system calls are as follows.
+The register arguments for Userspace Readable Allow system calls are as follows.
 The registers r0-r3 correspond to r0-r3 on CortexM and a0-a3 on RISC-V.